SuperOfficeDocs/superoffice-docs/docs/mirroring/index.md

 * Verifies that the incoming token has the correct signature (by SuperOffice)
 * Verifies that it is freshly generated (clocks must not be more than 5 minutes apart)
-* Verifies that the application id in the token is the same as the system receiving it
+* Verifies that the application ID in the token is the same as the system receiving it

-Having done so, the Customer context id can be extracted.
-Note that SuperOffice does not transmit any user id or access token that enables the Partner to call back to SuperOffice; mirroring is **strictly initiated by SuperOffice** and is always a request-response pattern where SuperOffice is the requestor.
+Having done so, the Customer context ID can be extracted.
+Note that SuperOffice does not transmit any user ID or access token that enables the Partner to call back to SuperOffice; mirroring is **strictly initiated by SuperOffice** and is always a request-response pattern where SuperOffice is the requestor.

 To complete the authentication handshake, the partner code creates a response that contains